Our Gift Economy Approach

 ♡ Lived practice and Integrity

-Our aim in all of our work is to use our skills, expertise and training to create something that will genuinely contribute to your life.
-Our courses are not just theory; they are carefully designed using pedagogical principles, cognitive behavioural techniques.
-We focus on offering community and individual connection with us to motivate and support you to make lasting changes in your life.
-We are constantly refining our offerings in line with the feedback we receive to make them as useful and engaging as possible.
+We aim to use our skills, expertise and training to support you to make genuine change in your life.
+Our courses are carefully designed using pedagogical principles, cognitive behavioural techniques.
+We incorporate community and individual connection to motivate and support you to make lasting changes, and we constantly refine our offerings in line with the feedback we receive to make them as useful and engaging as possible.

 ♡ Authenticity

 Every word you read or hear from us was written by us.
-We research, write and create all of our courses, newsletters, emails, blogs, materials, resources and marketing.
+We research, write and create all of our courses, newsletters, emails, blogs, materials and resources.
 We have a deep commitment to authenticity, because we believe in the life-changing power of real, imperfect, heartfelt human communication.
-This commitment takes a lot more time than “more efficient” methods, like using AI to write emails, articles and courses (....yes, this is now a common practice!)
-We trust that you will feel that difference when you engage with our work.
+This takes a lot more time than “more efficient” methods, like using AI to write emails, articles and courses, but we trust that you will feel that difference when you engage with our work.

 ♡ Support and Care